bdeckard92/dupUT/01-Class-Content/12-SQL/03-Algorithms/02-zeroes-and-ones/README.md

       true
       ```

-    * See the following array for another example:
+    * Refer to the following array for another example:

       ```js
       var str = "11110"; // 4 1s, 1 0